scottshambaugh/monaco/docs/source/processing_methods.md

 Start your development process with a single-threaded setup for ease of debugging.

-Once things are working, try out using multiproccessing.
+Once things are working, try multiproccessing.
 Whether this is faster than single-threaded depends on the particulars of your simulation.
-If your simulation has a lot of input and output data, then pickling these objects and memory transfer to and from the worker processes may mean that multiprocessing is actually slower.
-However if your simulation is computation-heavy, then multiprocessing can give a significant performance benefit by using multiple cores.
+If your sim has a lot of input and output data, then pickling these objects and transfering that memory to and from worker processes may mean that multiprocessing is actually slower.
+However if your sim is computation-heavy, then multiprocessing's use of multiple cores can give a significant performance benefit.

 It's worth experimenting with your specific setup.
-Try single-threaded, and both the `'fork'` and `'spawn'` start methods for multiprocessing to see which is faster.
+Try single-threaded, and multiprocessing with both the `'fork'` and `'spawn'` start methods to see what is fastest.

-If you need to scale your simulation beyond a single machine, then move to Dask.
+If you need to scale your simulation beyond your local machine, then move to Dask.
 A full guide on setting up distributed computation is beyond the scope of these docs, but resources are widely available to get you started.